patrikaxelsson/ResidentSpeed/README.md

 too.

 In this case the reason is not that complicated, it is simply becase Kickstart ROM is very slow on this system compared to fast RAM.

-Using the tools shipped with the accelerator to remap ROM to fast RAM will solve it.
+This case can be fixed by remapping ROM to fast RAM Using the tools shipped with the accelerator.